İçeriğe geç

 Because they get the job done.
 Fast.
 No footnotes required.
 Simple sentences are for:

-- Instructions for people who forget to turn things off before unplugging them.
+• Instructions for people who forget to turn things off before unplugging them, and

 Don’t overthink it.
 Just do this: